haysconun/blastospim-processing-pipeline-Jupyter/README.md

 For Linux, you should be able to replace /Applications/MATLAB_R2022a.app/bin/matlab with matlab.

-For mac, you should replace /Applications/MATLAB_R2022a.app/bin/matlab with the location of the matlab installation on your machine.
+For mac, you should replace /Applications/MATLAB_R2022a.app/bin/matlab with the path to the matlab installation on your machine.

-In cells 8-9, replace the matlab calls accordingly.
+For the rest of the matlab calls, replace /Applications/MATLAB_R2022a.app/bin/matlab accordingly.

 See links below for guidance: